hathora/hathora-godot-plugin/README.md

 The plugin supports Linux x86_64 or Linux x86_32 export presets

 > [!TIP]
-> For instructios on how to set up your export preset, see [Godot's tutorial on exporting for dedicated servers](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_dedicated_servers.html)
+> For instructions on how to set up your export preset, see [Godot's tutorial on exporting for dedicated servers](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_dedicated_servers.html)

 ### 5. Refresh the export presets in the plugin
 Your newly created export preset will appear